Sustainability Governance

 Board of Directors

 As the highest governing organization at CAL, the Board of Directors is responsible for supervising and resolving crucial issues, guiding management, and formulating and complying with policies and rules in accordance with laws and regulations and with the powers granted by the shareholders' meetings.
 The composition of the Board of Directors is diverse.
 According to Article 198-1 of the Company Act, candidates for directors are nominated by the shareholders.
 The selection is meritbased and does not discriminate based on gender, nationality, or race, and directors have good qualities and expertise or experience in the management of international companies.
 The Company also considers the views of the China Aviation Development Foundation and the government.
-A total of 13 directors have been elected to the 23rd Board of Directors, including five independent directors, two of whom is female.
-Directors are elected for three-year terms (the current term was from May 30, 2024 to May 30, 2027).
+A total of 15 directors have been elected to the 23rd Board of Directors, including five independent directors, five of whom is female, accounting for 33% of the board.
+Directors are elected for three-year terms (the current term was from May 30, 2024 to May 29, 2027).
 CAL implements performance evaluation and reviews the special professional skills of directors as the basis for nomination for the next election.
 Meetings of the Board of Directors are held at least five times a year and may be convened at any time in case of important or urgent matters.

 For experience / education, concurrent posts, expertise, field of experience, compliance of independence, and the operations of the Board of Directors, refer to the CAL's Annual Report.